ta-data-bcn/lab-mysql-select/README.md

 Now modify your solution in Challenge 3 so that the output will display all 23 authors instead of the top 3.
 Note that the authors who have sold 0 titles should also appear in your output (ideally display `0` instead of `NULL` as the `TOTAL`).
 Also order your results based on `TOTAL` from high to low.

-## Bonus Challenge - Most Profiting Authors

-Authors earn money from their book sales in two ways: advance and royalties.
-An advance is the money that the publisher pays the author before the book comes out.
-The royalties the author will receive is typically a percentage of the entire book sales.
-The total profit an author receives by publishing a book is the sum of the advance and the royalties.

-Given the information above, who are the 3 most profiting authors and how much royalties each of them have received?
-Write a query to find out.

-Requirements:

-* Your output should have the following columns:
-	* `AUTHOR ID` - the ID of the author
-	* `LAST NAME` - author last name
-	* `FIRST NAME` - author first name
-	* `PROFIT` - total profit the author has received combining the advance and royalties
-* Your output should be ordered from higher `PROFIT` values to lower values.
-* Only output the top 3 most profiting authors.

 *Hints:*